 - Take out the filter and angle it toward the light.
 If you can’t notice light through it, replace it.

 - Install the new filter with the arrow pointing toward the heating system to prevent damage.

-Flat filters should be replaced monthly, while pleated filters should last somewhere in the vicinity of three months.
-You may also buy a washable filter that will last about 10 years.
+Flat filters should be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter sooner.

 To make the procedure smoother down the road, write with a permanent marker on your heater outside or ductwork to show the airflow direction and filter size.